It looks like you're using IE11...

-Some amount of noise is expected if you live in an apartment block or busy street but, if the noise is constant and affecting your day-to-day life, you can report it to us.
+Some amount of neighbourhood noise is expected, however if the noise is excessive you can report it to us.

 You can deal with it through informal action or formal action.